Skip To Content Skip To Menu Skip To Footer

 Major Options

 It is appropriate for students to pursue any major to practice careers in most health professions.
-While Biology and Biochemistry are the two top majors, they can pursue professional school after completing any major.
-It is, however, important for students to discuss or preview individual professional school prerequisites as those may either be less or more extensive than the requirements for the Pre-Health Program discussed here.
+While Biology and Biochemistry are the two top majors, students can pursue professional school after completing any major.
+It is, however, important for students to discuss or preview individual professional school prerequisites, as those may either be less or more extensive than the requirements for the Health Professions Program discussed here.

 Required Courses

-These courses serve as matriculation requirements and are the same whether a student is majoring in a science or a non-science major.
-Individual schools may have additional requirements, so this list should be reviewed as a general guide.
+These courses serve as matriculation requirements for many of the health professions and are the same whether a student is majoring in a science or a non-science major.
+Individual schools may have additional requirements.
+This list should be reviewed as a general guide.
+If a student is pursuing a healthcare profession outside of medical, veterinary, or dental medicine, their prerequisite courses may be different and should be discussed with their Health Professions Advisor.

-To be considered for a recommendation by the Committee for the Health Professions, students must take seven of the nine lab science courses required by professional schools in at least two of the following departments: Biology, Chemistry, and Physics.
+To be considered for a committee letter recommendation by the Health Professions Program, students pursuing medicine, veterinary medicine, or dental medicine must take seven of the nine lab science courses required by professional schools in at least two of the following departments: Biology, Chemistry, and Physics.

 Chemistry: 5 courses